 The PCRP was established in FY97 to promote innovative research focused on eradicating prostate cancer.
 Appropriations for the PCRP from FY97 through FY06 totaled \$730M.
-During this time, 3,819 Idea Development Award proposals have been received and 715 have been recommended for funding.
 The FY07 appropriation is \$80M.
+The Synergistic Idea Development Award mechanism is being offered for the first time in FY07.